capistrano/notification-center/README.md

 Terminal.app is opened when the notification is clicked.
 To use an alternative terminal set `:nc_terminal` to the bundle identifier e.g. `set :nc_terminal, 'com.googlecode.iterm2'` for iTerm2.

+The default terminal timeout is set to 5 seconds.
+To Change it `set :nc_terminal_timeout '10'` for other number in seconds.

 ## Contributors

 - [Kir Shatrov](https://github.com/kirs/)